raphaelvallat/pingouin/docs/faq.rst

       <div id="collapse_data" class="panel-collapse collapse">
         <div class="panel-body">

 Most Pingouin functions assume that your data is in tidy or long format, that is, each variable should be in one column and each observation should be in a different row.
-This is true for all the ANOVA / post-hocs function as well as the linear/logistic regression, pairwise correlations, partial correlation, mediation analysis, etc...
+This is true for all the ANOVA / post-hocs function as well as the linear/logistic regression, mediation analysis, etc...

 An example of data in long-format is shown below.
 Note that *Scores* is the dependant variable, *Subject* is the subject identifier, *Time* is a within-subject factor (two time points per subject), and *Age* and *Gender* are meta-data: